georgebsr/100-days-of-code-with-codecademy/README.md

 - getAbsoluteDistance() – Refactored distance calculation into a separate function.
 - Input validation – Prevents users from entering numbers outside the 0-9 range.

+# Day 23 & Day 24
+## Break
+No coding this days as I was in the village without access to a PC.
+Taking a short break!